The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The Search Continues

 Over a hundred years have passed since the last confirmed Axeman murder, but the legend of the Axeman lives on.
 The story of his rampage is still shared at slumber parties and around campfires.
-Amateur sleuths still comb through case files to try to figure out who the Axeman might be.
+Amateur sleuths still comb through case files, trying to figure out the Axeman’s identity.
 You can find all types of podcasts and articles written about him.

-It’s also important to note the multiple failings that led such a man to continue his attacks with impunity.
+It’s important to note the multiple failings that led such a man to continue attacking people with impunity.

-• A lack of understanding of Italian culture in New Orleans, leading to an incorrectly suspected case of vendetta.
+- A lack of understanding of Italian culture in New Orleans led to incorrectly suspected vendetta cases.

-• A breakdown of communication between police departments, resulting in lost time and increased danger.
+- Communication breakdowns between police departments resulted in lost time and increased danger.

-• Misidentification and connection of the Cleaver and the Axeman by the NOPD
+- Misidentification of the Cleaver and the Axeman by the NOPD.

-Finally, it’s important to understand that in the early 20th century there was no word to describe a serial killer.
+Finally, you must understand that in the early 20th century, there was no word to describe a serial killer.
 DNA evidence wasn’t in existence, and the study of psychology was in its infancy.

 The Axeman’s attacks were brutal and tormented an entire city.
-The attacks left people fearful of sleeping in the place they should have felt the safest in–their homes.
+The attacks left people fearful of sleeping where they should have felt the safest—their homes.

 Have you heard the story of the New Orleans Axeman before?
 Let us know in the comments!